 18:00 – Networking Message from Susumu Kitagawa, Executive Vice-President, Kyoto University 20:00 – End

-Registration Form for Science Japan Meeting 2025: Support: Japan Science and Technology Agency Japan Society for the Promotion Science Council on Competitiveness-Nippon New Energy and Industrial Technology Development Organization Kyoto Prefecture Sponsored Session: Speaker: Adarsh Sandhu Speaker: Hiroyuki Kanda Sponsors: Noster Inc. Rigaku Holdings Corporation WPI Hiroshima University International Institute for Sustainability with Knotted Chiral Meta Matter/WPI-SKCM2 Osaka Metropolitan University Seikagaku Corporation Cosmo Bio Co., Ltd. USACO Corporation American Association for the Advancement of Science (AAAS) The American Association for the Advancement of Science (AAAS) is the world's largest general scientific society and a non-profit organization.
+Registration Form for Science Japan Meeting 2025: Support: Japan Science and Technology Agency Japan Society for the Promotion of Science Council on Competitiveness-Nippon New Energy and Industrial Technology Development Organization Kyoto Prefecture Sponsored Session: Speaker: Adarsh Sandhu Board of Directors, Chief Scientific Officer (CSO), R&D Division, Noster Inc. Speaker: Hiroyuki Kanda Speaker: Tomoyuki Igawa Sponsors: Noster Inc. Rigaku Holdings Corporation Chugai Pharmaceutical Co., Ltd. WPI Hiroshima University International Institute for Sustainability with Knotted Chiral Meta Matter/WPI-SKCM2 Osaka Metropolitan University Seikagaku Corporation Cosmo Bio Co., Ltd. USACO Corporation WNW特許事務所 The American Association for the Advancement of Science (AAAS) is the world's largest general scientific society and a non-profit organization.
 Since its founding in 1848, AAAS has been dedicated to advancing science for the benefit of all people.
 It contributes to the formulation of science policy, promotes educational activities, enhances diversity in the scientific community, and fosters international collaboration.
-The journal "Science," published by AAAS, was first issued in 1880 and is one of the most prestigious academic journals in the world, with funding from notable figures such as Thomas Edison.
-"Science" disseminates groundbreaking and influential information, including the publication of academic papers and reviews of research findings, and boasts the largest circulation among scientific journals.
-It is a highly respected academic journal sought after by scientists and stakeholders worldwide.
+The journal “Science,” published by AAAS, was first issued in 1880 and is one of the most prestigious academic journals in the world, and has received funding from such notable figures as Thomas Edison.
+“Science” disseminates groundbreaking and influential information, including the publication of academic papers and reviews of research findings, and has the largest circulation among all scientific journals.
+It is a highly respected academic journal with each issue eagerly awaited by scientists and stakeholders worldwide.

 Related Links: Proceedings of the 1st Science Japan Meeting (in Japanese)